freenas/freenas-docs/userguide/system.rst

    kern.cam.ctl.ha_mode=2
 #endif truenas

-**Do not add or edit the default tunables** as doing so may render the system unusable.
+**Do not add or edit the default tunables** as doing so might make the system unusable.

 The ZFS version used in |release| deprecates these tunables: